matt-harvey/swx/README.rst

 The ``-c`` option tells the ``switch`` command that this is the first time you are working on this activity: it will protest if you try to create a new activity without this option.
-This guards against error in case you're think you're creating a new activity, but accidentally give it the same name as an existing one.
+This guards against error in case you think you're creating a new activity, but accidentally give it the same name as an existing one.
 On subsequent occasions, when you switch back to an already-used activity, you would omit the ``-c`` - and again ``swx`` will helpfully protest in case you